Lada Samara: Special models

 An even more powerful Samara S-Proto appeared in 1989, putting out 350 hp-metric.
 Most notably, the Samara T3 came seventh in class in the 1990 Paris-Dakar Rally and fifth in 1991, piloted by Jacky Ickx.
 The T3 did not contain many Samara parts however, using the Porsche 959's four-wheel drive system and a 3.6-litre Porsche flat-six.
 It was developed by French concessionaire Lada-Poch together with NAMI and the Tupolev aircraft factory.
 In the mid-1980s Lada developed its first ever convertible car on its own, then actually entering production and quickly exported to most European countries, called the Lada Natasha Cabriolet, a four-seater convertible that was based on the popular Samara 1300/1500 models with a manual opening and closing canvas roof.
 Also in some European car markets the LADA Niva 4X4 1600 cc engine was also available for both the Lada Natasha and Lada Samara cars during the 1990s.

+The AvtoVAZ division VIS-AVTO produced special commercial vans and refrigerated trucks for various purposes on the VAZ 2108 platform.